 If you think now that your estate will exceed the threshold, you can maximise inheritance tax reliefs and exceptions with forward planning.
 This could include gifts and exemptions, such as lifetime gifts, annual gifts and charity gifts.

 You can also use Trusts to pass assets to others, such as your children, and invest in regulated financial and pension products.

-If you’d like a quote for our Will writing services, complete our short form and a member of our Wills and probate team will get back to you shortly.
+If you’d like a quote for our Will writing services, complete our short form and a member of our team will get back to you shortly.